vasiagalan01/spotify-project/README.md

-# 🎧 Spotify Songs Analysis Project
+## 🎧 Spotify Songs Analysis Project
+This is my first project developed as part of the Big Blue Data Academy Data Science Bootcamp.

-In this project we perform an Exploratory Data Analysis (EDA) on a dataset of 114,000 Spotify tracks sourced from Kaggle.
+In this project me and my team performed an Exploratory Data Analysis (EDA) on a dataset of 114,000 Spotify tracks sourced from Kaggle.

-Objective: Analyze Spotify streaming trends to uncover patterns in music consumption.
+🎯 Objective: Analyzing Spotify streaming trends to uncover patterns in music consumption.

-Our team:
+Team members:

 **Vassia Galanopoulou**<br>
 **Aggeliki Triantafyllou**<br>